 Read complete guide article here.

 A wine cooler differs significantly from conventional refrigerators that are found in every kitchen.
-It allows the dark storage of the bottles, because sunlight, UV radiation and even neon light damage the wine.
+It allows the dark storage of the bottles, because the sunlight, UV radiation and even neon light damage the wine.
 The most important aspects of storage are temperature and climate.
 Even if a basement is present in the home, it often does not offer the ideal temperature or climatic conditions to function as a wine cellar.
 Wines must be stored at a specific and above all constant temperature.

 With a wine cooler, this can be optimally adjusted and checked.
 It also provides the required humidity of about 70%, which prevents wine corks from drying out and protects the wine from evaporation.
 Similarly, a wine fridge must provide the necessary ventilation of its precious contents.
 Wines should not be stored with other foods because the wine must be able to breathe, and can also absorb the flavours of other substances through the cork which may eventually spoil it.
 Thus, the wine fridge should not be used for storing open food.
 Also, the wine must rest, and should not be moved or exposed to vibration.

 A wine fridge is therefore equipped with special shelves in which the wine bottles are stored in a constant fixed position.
-The many wine fridge models on the market differ in size mini small large, price and functionality.
+The many wine fridge models on the market differ in size mini, price and functionality.
 In addition to the classic wine fridge, there is also a so-called wine tempering cabinet.
 These two models are not to be confused, however, because they are intended to serve different functions: while the wine cooler is used for the permanent or long-term storage of wines and usually has several temperature zones, the wine tempering cabinet is for quickly reaching an optimal serving temperature shortly before consumption.

 Before purchasing a wine fridge, it is important to decide how and to what extent it will be used.
 The following points give a rough guide:

 Depending on the grape variety, the requirements for optimal storage and drinking temperature differ.
 Red wines, white wines, rosé wines and champagne must therefore be stored at different temperatures in a wine cooler.
 Strong and full-bodied red wines develop their aromas between 15 ° C and 18 ° C. On the other hand, white wines require a slightly lower storage temperature, which is between 11 ° C and 14 ° C. Rosé wines store optimally in a wine fridge at a temperature between 7 ° C and 12 ° C. Champagne and sekt are also often stored along with the wine supply, and as sparkling wines they require a temperature of 5 ° C and 7 ° C. To enable the storage of different wines in a wine fridge, many models have several temperature zones.
-The most common is the 2-zone wine fridge.
+The most common is the dual-zone wine cooler.
 For example, red and white wine can be stored in the same fridge but at different temperatures.